-Several of the T 175's listening modes have one or more selectable variations and adjustable parameters that you can modify to suit you system or personal preferences.
-At Listening Mode menu, use a combination of ENTER and ▲/▼ keys to navigate and effect desired settings.
+Several of the T 785's listening modes have one or more selectable variations and adjustable parameters that you can modify to suit your personal preferences.
+At Listening Mode menu, use a combination of the [ENTER] and [ $\land \checkmark$ ] keys to navigate and effect desired settings.

 Listening Mode parameter changes are maintained when you change listening modes.
-You may also save a modified Listening Mode for easy recall by saving it to a Preset (See 'A/V Presets' below under Setup Menu discussions).
+You may also save a modified Listening Mode for easy recall by saving it to a Preset (See "A/V PRESETS" below under Setup Menu discussions).